Getting Started with Workflows

 There are three steps to creating automation in the workflow builder:

-Let’s walk through each together to learn how to use automation for your needs.
+Let’s walk through each together to learn how to use automation for your needs!

-1. Choose a Trigger
+Step 1: Choose a Trigger

 Triggers add contacts to workflows.
 The type of trigger you choose will determine if it is added successfully or not.
 When the builder, you can select "Add Trigger."
 A pop-out Workflow Trigger menu will appear.
 Select your desired trigger.